Brian Greer (ice hockey)

-Brian Greer (born July 15, 1974, in Orillia, Ontario) is a Canadian professional ice hockey goaltender currently playing for the Odense Bulldogs in the top Danish ice hockey league, AL-Bank Ligaen.
+Brian Greer (born July 15, 1974, in Orillia, Ontario) is a Canadian professional ice hockey goaltender who last played for the Odense Bulldogs in the top Danish ice hockey league, AL-Bank Ligaen.

 Professional career

 Following Greer's junior hockey with the Gloucester Rangers in the CJHL, he played two years with the Muskegon Fury of the Colonial Hockey League.
 Greer spent the next 6 seasons playing for the Bracknell Bees of the Ice Hockey Superleague (ISL) in the United Kingdom.
 The Bees were league champions in the 1999–2000 season.

 Greer signed with SønderjyskE of the Danish AL-Bank Ligaen for the 2003–04 season and has played in Denmark since then.
 He has played for two championship teams in Denmark, in 2005–06 and in 2008–09; both SønderjyskE teams.
 Greer has also played for Aalborg in the Danish ice hockey league.